 - Your video is being processed when there are many other users processing their videos at the same time.
 Processing takes longer during peak hours, especially Monday/Tuesday mornings EST. If your video is taking a long time, try again late in the evening instead.**

 *You can process videos faster by avoiding uploads above 1080p.
-Kapwing's max output resolution is 1080p for videos, and uploads above 1080p will be automatically reduced to 1080p on output.
+Kapwing's max output resolution is 1080p for Pro users (720p for Free users), and uploads above 1080p will be automatically reduced to 1080p on output.

-**Pro users have their own dedicated server for exporting videos, so are less likely to see slow processing for this reason.
+**Pro users have their own dedicated server for exporting videos, so receive roughly twice as fast processing on average.
 Find out more about Kapwing Pro.

 ‘Oh no!
 An error occurred’.
 What can I do if I see an error during video processing?

 This message appears when your video timed out during processing.
 This can happen when our servers are busy and could not finish processing your video.
-You can click “Back” in your browser to return to the editor and try exporting again.
+You can click “Edit” to return to the editor and try exporting again.

 Here are some reasons why a video may fail to export: